vegaprotocol/vega/visor/run-config.md

 <dd>

 Visor communicates with the core node via RPC API that runs over a UNIX socket.
 This parameter configures the UNIX socket to match the core node configuration.
-This value can be found in the config.toml file used by the Core node under the heading [Admin.Server]
+This value can be found in the config.toml file used by the core node under the heading [Admin.Server]

 </dd>